-A Single storey extension to the side or rear, can be a good way to add living space to the ground floor of your home.
+A Single storey extension to the side or rear, can be a good way to add living space to the ground floor of your house.
 You can create nice feature rooms such as open plan kitchens, dining areas or sun-rooms to bring the garden into the home.
 More practical additions can be added or incorporated, with re-configured layouts such as utilities, studies and toilets.

 Before beginning a project, there are a certain number of things to consider, every design needs to be around what you want to achieve, and how best to get it, limitations of planning and building regulations, and any potential complication of the build, and of course the build cost.
 Site checks should be carried out on shared boundaries, partywall, mains sewers, and if its a listed building or in a conservation area.
-To help us give you the best options we will go into detail of why you want to build then how to do it.
+To help us give you the best options, we will go into detail of why you want to build, then how to do it.
 It is advisable to give us a rough budget to design to, the last thing we want is to produce a design you love but can’t afford.

 Other important things to consider are drainage, roof style, trees, boundaries, access, external impact etc.

 In most cases a single storey can be done under permitted development (see below) which means it does not need a home owner planning permission application.

 Larger rear single storey extensions over the permitted development measurements can be done on a prior approval application.
 This is a basically a planning app that’s deemed approved.
 The council will send notice to any neighbours that share a boundary, and if no reasonable objections are made, its deemed approved.

 If you do need planning permission there will be an 8 week period once all documents are submitted.